klauswarzecha/forschungsdaten-management/README.md

 # forschungsdaten-management
-A talk about requirements and implementation details of an insitutional research data management system
+A talk about requirements and implementation details of an institutional research data management system